cjug/cjug-meeting-intro/sections/cjug.md

  * Looks great on the Resume (also be a hit at parties... maybe)

 --section--
-## Denis Magda Presents:
+## Michael Minella Presents:
-## In-Memory Computing Essentials for Java Developers
+## To Batch or Not To Batch
- * Learn about fundamental capabilities of in-memory computing platforms
+ * See where Spring Batch is today and how it has been "modernized"
- * Thursday, January 16, 2020 @ TBD
+ * Thursday, February 13, 2020 @ TBD
- * RSVP on meetup.com now!
+ * RSVP on meetup.com - Coming Soon!

 --section--
 #Remember: